- The exact cause of diabetic dermopathy is unknown, although it’s been linked to a variety of diabetic complications.

 Diabetic dermopathy spots are small, typically only a centimeter in diameter, though some longer spots can grow to 2.5 cm in length.
 They may be unsightly, but they’re usually asymptomatic.

 » Do you have spots that you suspect might be diabetic dermopathy?
-Use our free consultation tool to get feedback from multiple dermatologists.
+Meet our medical review team to address your concerns and get appropriate recommendations.

 What symptoms should I look for?